Maryland Bench Warrant Lawyer

 Motion to Quash a Bench Warrant In Maryland

 If you’ve recently missed a court appearance and believe that a bench warrant has been issued for your arrest, you are likely wondering what options you have to avoid being taken to jail.
-Thankfully, there are things that can be done by an experienced Maryland defense attorney to increase your odds of avoiding the unpleasant ordeal of being arrested.
+Thankfully, there are things that can be done by an experienced defense attorney to increase your odds of avoiding the unpleasant ordeal of being arrested after a bench warrant has been issued.

 Motion to Quash